Professor Chris Gerrard, BA (Hons), PhD, MIFA, FSA

 (email at firstname.lastname@example.org)

-Chris' research students mainly work in three areas: medieval and later landscapes, artefacts, and medieval Spain and Europe.
-Among the former are Simon Draper who worked on early medieval Wiltshire (now Victoria County History, Oxford), Abby Antrobus on medieval townscapes (Senior Archaeological Officer, Suffolk County Council Archaeological Service), Amanda Richardson on medieval parks (Senior Lecturer in History at Chichester), Jenny Morrison (Archaeology officer, Tyne and Wear) who worked on post-medieval landscapes around Newcastle, Ronan O'Donnell who won an AHRC studentship to work on post-medieval landscapes in the north-east England and recently completed his doctorate, and Mark Kincey who has been working on historic lead mining in the North Pennines (collaboration with the department of Geography).
-As this list makes clear there are many opportunities for post-graduate topics in NE England working on both industrial and agrarian landscapes.
+Chris' research students mainly work across three areas: medieval and later landscapes, artefacts, and medieval Spain and Europe.
+Among the former are Simon Draper who worked on early medieval Wiltshire (now Victoria County History, Oxford), Abby Antrobus on medieval townscapes (Senior Archaeological Officer, Suffolk County Council Archaeological Service), Amanda Richardson on medieval parks (Senior Lecturer in History at Chichester), Jenny Morrison (Archaeology officer, Tyne and Wear) on post-medieval landscapes around Newcastle, Ronan O'Donnell who won an AHRC studentship to work on post-medieval landscapes in the north-east England, Mark Kincey who worked on historic lead mining in the North Pennines (collaboration with the Department of Geography), Caroline Smith on the episcopal palaces of the north of England (Isobel Fleck award winner in conjunction with the Department of History), AHRC student Ed Treasure on the ‘Islamic Green Revolution’ in Spain and AHRC student Peter Brown on severe medieval weather events and floods.

 Department of Archaeology